hyunjaemoon/pythonteaching/README.md

 # pythonteaching
 Contains Python teaching materials.
+This git repo does NOT contain any solutions to the questions.
+It only includes lecture notes and questions, so that it avoids current CS61A students from cheating, promising Academic Integrity.

 # lec, hw folder
 - py file: Students will edit this file to reach the correct solution